DIN-Foundation/bcs-ntnu-2021/paper/01-introduction.md

 - For instance a "Wallet", is a specific kind of agent, used to store and manage personal credentials.

 ## 1.3 Problem statement

-- This project will develop a proof-of-concept agent.
+This project will develop a proof-of-concept agent application.
+The proof-of-concept application should solve the following scenario:

-### 1.3.1 User story
+### 1.3.1 Scenario
-- The proof-of-concept application should solve the following scenario, written as a user-story:
-    ```

 The norwegian driver license issuer, Statens Vegvesen, is considering to start issuing it's driver licenses as verifiable credentials (VCs).
 Statens Vegvesen is not sure if verifiable credentials is the future yet, but are willing to try and dip it's toes in the water.
 Statens vegvesen will still issue credentials in the traditional way for the forseeable future.

 What Statens Veivesen want is a proof-of-concept SSI-application which will issue, hold and verify driver-licenses.
 They are hoping that this will bootstrap SSI in Norway, as this will enable other individuals and organizations to start experimenting with holding and verifying a serious credentials which actually are useful.

 The proof-of-concept may demonstrate, that a driver license as a verifiable credential could be considered on par, legally speaking, with traditional driver licenses.

 Statens Vegvesen wants the application to follow open standards which will enable the application to be agnostic about where and how credentials are issued, stored and verified.
 In other words Statens Vegvesen want to avoid the application to be locked to a specific ledger and a specific wallet.
-    ```

 ### 1.3.2 Deliverables